Code Monkey home page Code Monkey logo

 custom_delegate

-Matrix View - Display an array of arrays in a form of a table.
-Allow the user to define the precision of the floating point numbers.
+Matrix View - Displays an array of arrays in the form of a table.
+Allows the user to define the precision of the floating point numbers.

 Check out the Python implementation as well.

-File Directory Tree View - Extending tree model to allow reordering of items.
-Reordering is triggered trough drag and drop mechanis in QTreeView.
-Selected item is moved with all its children to the new position.
+File Directory Tree View - A tree model implementation for displaying file directories.
+It supports reordering of items through drag-and-drop mechanisms in QTreeView.
+The selected item is moved with all its children to the new position.

 Check out the Python implementation as well.